sun-dragon-cult/fvtt-module-reverseinitiativeorder/readme.md

 Once activated the order in the combat tracker will go from lowest to highest instead of the other way around.
 It will also add an input field that allows you to directly set the initiative.
 In the module settings you can set minimum and maximum initiative allowed in that input.
 This defaults to 1-12 (To match strike ranks in RuneQuest).

+There is also a setting for adding a context menu item that allows combatants to be duplicated.
+This requires some monkey patching since Foundry VTT by default only allows 1:1 relation between tokens and combatants.
+The setting is off by default and if you experience any problems with it on, try turning it off since these changes are brittle.

 ## Issues
 If you have any issues, concerns or improvement ideas, please don't hesitate to open an issue: https://github.com/wakeand/fvtt-module-reverseinitiativeorder/issues